SixArm/mast-cell-help/topics/start-here-for-safe-foods/index.md

 * **Egg yolks.** Ideally organic and free-range.

 * **Boiled Chicken.** No artificial hormones.
-Ideally free-range.
-Ideally fresh or flash-frozen.
+Ideally free-range, and fresh or flash-frozen.

 * **Boiled Salmon.** No artificial hormones.
-Ideally wild-caught.
-Ideally fresh or flash-frozen.
+Ideally wild-caught, and fresh or flash-frozen.

 * **Rice.** Ideally basmati rice or jasmine rice.
 Ideally organic and GMO-free.